adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "It will do that," declared Johnny Dooit.

-He slammed down the lid of the chest, and then the work- man disappeared.
+He slammed down the lid of the chest, and then the workman disappeared.

-The Deadly Desert Crossed
+## The Deadly Desert Crossed

 "Oh, that’s too bad!" cried Dorothy; "I wanted to thank Johnny Dooit for all his kindness to us."